 After a little research, we’d learnt that there is a bus that can take you from Tehran, the capital city of Iran, to the Armenian capital city Yerevan… in 22 HOURS.
 That’s right, you are in a bus for 22 hours.
 This sadly was not a viable option with Jemma’s motion sickness so we instead opted to forge our own path.

 The Tehran to Yerevan bus makes a brief stopover in Tabriz, one of Iran’s other great cities, and only 2 hours from the border.
 To break up the journey, we decided to take a bus from Tehran to Tabriz, staying a night or two, and then take a night bus from Tabriz to Yerevan.
 This would break the journey up into a 9 hour bus ride and then a 12 hour journey.
 Simple, right?

 We actually began our journey in Kashan, and after failing to find a bus directly to Tabriz, hopped on a bus back to Tehran for 230,000 rial each.
-The bus dropped us off in the Tehran South Bus Terminal (they have four major terminals), and after a miscommunication with the bus conductors, we were quickly on a second bus which we assumed went to Tehran, but actually went BACK TO KASHAN!
+The bus dropped us off in the Tehran South Bus Terminal (they have four major terminals), and after failing to communicate properly with the bus conductors, we were quickly on a second bus which we assumed went to Tehran, but actually went BACK TO KASHAN!